aradi/fypp/README.rst

 Automatic install
 -----------------

-You can use Pythons installer `pip` to install the last stable release of Fypp on your system::
+You can use Pythons command line installer ``pip`` to download the stable release of Fypp from `PyPI <http://pypi.python.org/pypi/fypp>`_ and install it on your system::

   pip install fypp